-In Case You Missed It: Mendix Data Hub Lessons from an End-to-End Insurance Solution with MS Amlin
+MS Amlin Leverages Mendix Data Hub in an End-to-End Insurance Solution

 MS Amlin is one of the top brands in European specialty insurance.
 With 300 years of history delivering top-level service to customers operating in complex and demanding markets, MS Amlin is extremely well-regarded in the Lloyd’s, UK, and Continental European markets.

 MS Amlin is facing challenges of increasing complexity in regulations, customer needs, and technology.
 As Kristian Wijnen, Digital Product and Solution Manager at MS Amlin, noted, “We’re facing the same challenges as any of our competitors, which are basically facing changing markets, changing distribution models, and will need to adapt to that quickly.”

 The company is already building solutions including claims management, underwriting tools, and broker portals with Mendix, and recently started using Mendix Data Hub to help streamline data sharing & reuse.
 Wijnen joined Ard Bezemer, Senior Principal Technology Consultant and First Technology, and Andrej Koelewijn, Product Manager, Data Hub, from Mendix at Mendix World 2021 to discuss.

 Koelewijn described Mendix Data Hub as a new product that “helps [customers] use the data in their Mendix landscape, find it, discover it, and then simply drag and drop the data that’s available… and use it like it was local data.”